DeXter-rno076/breedingparents-specialpage/docs/doc.md

 First: Single roots calculate it like it's shown in this neat grafic:
-![a visual example was supposed to be here :(](SingleNodeYCalculation.svg)
+![a visual example was supposed to be here :(](SingleNodeYCalculation.svg) This is btw. the general calculation pattern used here for getting y coordinates of centered objects.

 Then: Each successor subtree calculates its y coordinates recursively.
-For that an initial offset is calculated like in this neat TODO grafic: and then after the first successor, the next offset is just the last one with the height of the last successor on top.
+For that an initial offset is calculated.
+This happens very similiar like the first step, but here imagine that the node in the calculation actually consists of multiple roots.
+You have to get the sum of the height of multiple entities but after that the calculation is pretty much the same.
+And then after the first successor, the next offset is just the last one with the height of the last successor on top.

 In the end: For multiple roots, we first need the upper and lower borders for our roots.
 Both the roots and the successors can be the taller part so we have to handle that not always these borders are aquivalent to the highest and lowest point of the subtree.